Offline Vehicle Routing Problem with Online Bookings: A Novel Problem Formulation with Applications to Paratransit: Evaluation

-While \cref{fig:ourbest_vs_otherbaselinee_static_updated} demonstrates the effectiveness of our proposed approach, it does not prove that every element of our approach is necessary.
+\paragraph{Advantage of Combining Policy with Anytime Algorithm} While \cref{fig:ourbest_vs_otherbaselinee_static_updated} demonstrates the effectiveness of our proposed approach, it does not prove that every element of our approach is necessary.
 One may wonder if a simpler approach would work equally well.
 To demonstrate that both the anytime algorithm and the learning-based decision policy are crucial, we compare our complete approach to (1) using the decision policy $\mu^*$ without anytime support and (2) using the anytime algorithms $\alpha^\textit{SimAnn+Greedy}$ as offline VRP solvers with na\"ive pickup windows (i.e., without decision policy).

 \cref{fig:ourrtat_vs_ourrt_sa_vs_ourg_sa} shows the reduction in the total cost of vehicle routes due to using our complete approach compared to incomplete variants (1) and (2).
 We observe that there is a significant reduction in cost compared to both, which demonstrates that both the learning-based decision policy $\mu^*$ and the anytime algorithms $\alpha^\textit{SimAnn+Greedy}$ are crucial.